volodymyrprokopyuk/kotlin-sdp/README.md

   to exploit vulnerabilities.
 Example: secure coding, explicit resource and privileges management, security tests, input data validation/sanitization, secure deployment, proactive application monitoring and auditing, continuous security and risk assesment.
-Administrative web interface should be protected a) by authentication, b) only accessible from internal network, c) with enabled audit logging
+Example: administrative web interface should be protected a) by authentication, b) only accessible from internal network, c) with enabled audit logging
 - **Complete meidation**.
 Every access to every resource must be checked for authentication and authorization via system-wide central point of access control.
 Subsequent accesses to the same resource should also be checked and not